seqan/seqan/manual/source/Tutorial/Parsing.rst

 =======

 Learning Objective
-  This tutorial will explain how to use the class :dox:`RecordReader RecordReader` for the parsing of text file fo You will see in-detail examples for parsing TSV-based formats such as GFF and BLAST tabular output and also for parsing the recursive Newick tree format.
+  This tutorial will explain how to use the class :dox:`RecordReader` for the parsing of text file fo You will see in-detail examples for parsing TSV-based formats such as GFF and BLAST tabular output and also for parsing the recursive Newick tree format.

 Difficulty